 School for Student Leadership Program

 The School for Student Leadership (SSL) program is an initiative of the Department of Education and Training.
-It involves Year 9 students from Victorian government schools living for a term at one of their three campuses located around Victoria.
-The campuses are: The Alpine School (TAS) at Dinner Pain near Mount Hotham in Victoria’s North-East, the Snowy River Campus (SRC) at Marlo in East Gippsland, and Gnurad-Gundidj near Glenormiston in the Western District.
+It involves Year Nine students from Victorian government schools living for a term at one of their four campuses located around Victoria.
+The campuses are: The Alpine School (TAS) at Dinner Pain near Mount Hotham in Victoria’s North-East, the Snowy River Campus (SRC) at Marlo in East Gippsland, Gnurad-Gundidj near Glenormiston in the Western District and Haining Farm Campus in the Don Valley.

 Whilst on this program, students learn an array of skills through participation in a diversity of activities presented in a non-traditional classroom setting.
 The curriculum focuses on personal development and team learning projects sourced from the students’ home regions.
 The program changes weekly with one day of rest scheduled per seven day cycle.
 Typical activities include: bushwalking, rafting, mountain biking, caving, surfing and photography.